This post may contain affiliate links.

 • Worcestershire Sauce.
 Compliments the beef and contributes a savory element to contrast the sweet onion marmalade.

+• Blue Cheese.
 My favorite blue cheese for these burgers is Gorgonzola.
 It’s rustic, full-flavored, a little salty, and can be found in most grocery stores.
-Feel free to mix it up and try one of these other popular blue cheese varieties.
+Feel free to swap in another variety, though.

 • Red Onions.
 Caramelize and reduce beautifully to make the sweet, colorful marmalade that gets piled high on these burgers.